javierbyte/react-textgradient/README.md

 * Uses CSS gradients when possible (Chrome, Safari, iOS, android).
 * Uses SVG as fallback on Firefox.
 * The text remains as fluid text (never replaced with svg).
-* Font size, family, weight, etc... setted by CSS as normal.
+* Font size, family, weight, etc... controlled by CSS as normal.

 # Installation